xinfang2022/python_automation_framework/README.md

-This is for updating file
+This is for creating file